-1. Meinl Percussion HB100VSB Bongos
+- 1. Meinl Percussion Bongos With Hardwood Shells

-It comes with exciting and appealing Rhythm Club graphic.
-It is durable and constructed from black molded rubber base, acoustic on shells.
+The Remo RH-5600-00 bongo drum comes with an exciting and appealing Rhythm Club graphic.
+It is durable and constructed from a black molded rubber base and acoustic on shells.

 It is great for both young and experienced drummers that would like to transit to world music genres and styles.